Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Catherynne M. Valente, The Girl Who Soared Over Fairyland and Cut the Moon in Two

-Widely regarded as the cutest birds on earth, puffins have also been referred to as "the clowns of the ocean" or "sea parrots."
-Looking somewhat like a colorful cross between a duck and penguin, the Atlantic male puffin, though silent at sea, will on land, give piglike grunts while flicking his head back in order to attract a female.
-In breeding burrows males also make a growling call similar to the sound of a muted toy chainsaw!
-And it was recently discovered that the beaks of Atlantic puffins are fluorescent and glow a bright blue when placed under an ultraviolet light, a feature believed to be related to sexual signaling.
-A group of puffins is whimsically known as either a: "burrow", "circus", "colony", "improbability", or "puffinry" of puffins! 🐧
+Words to the wise!
+Widely regarded as the cutest birds on earth, puffins are also known as "the clowns of the ocean" or "sea parrots."
+Groups of puffins are whimsically known as a "circus," an "improbability," or a "puffinry" of puffins!
+Resembling a colorful cross between a duck and a penguin, the Atlantic male puffin, though silent at sea, makes piglike grunts and flicks his head back on land to attract a female.
+In breeding burrows, the males also emit a growling call similar to the sound of a muted toy chainsaw!
+And recently, it was discovered that the beaks of Atlantic puffins are fluorescent and glow a bright blue under ultraviolet light, a feature believed to be related to sexual signaling.
+Goodness gracious!
+This striking tartan could well be the puffin equivalent to catch the glad eye! 🐧 🐧 🐧

 By designer Carol A.L.
 Martin, this was inspired by the Atlantic puffin, a small and colourful bird sometimes known as the "clown of the sea" or the "sea parrot" found along the coastlines of the North Atlantic Ocean.
 The largest puffin population in the world is in Iceland.